ALL Metrics

 The dataset for this study is available on the PMA Survey website and can be obtained upon formal request.
 A weighted sample of 8837 reproductive-age women was included in the data.
 The datasets analyzed in the current study are available in the PMA repository, https://www.pmadata.org/data/available-datasets .

 Data preparation: The data preprocessing techniques used in this investigation included data cleaning, data splitting, feature engineering, and dimensionality reduction.
 After the data were extracted, data cleaning was performed, which included finding and removing outliers from the dataset, as well as resolving missing values and uneven categories in the resulting variable.
-This study employed the k-nearest neighbors (KNN) imputation approach to compensate for the missing values in the dataset related to the independent variables.
-KNN imputation with the mouse package was used since it is a more reliable and sensitive technique for the imputation of missing values.27,33
+This study employed the KNN imputation approach to handle the missing values in the dataset related to the independent variables.
+KNN imputation was chosen over parametric methods as the dataset had a small percentage of missing data (11%), Little’s MCAR test revealed that the missing data mechanism was Missing Completely at Random (MCAR) (p > 0.05), and the relationships between the variables were not strictly linear.33,40

 The raw data were transformed into features that more accurately depicted the underlying issue for the predictive models, improving the accuracy of the unobserved data.
 Hence, among other feature engineering techniques, label encoding for coding each category of variables as a number and encoding categorical variables into numeric values for nominal variables were carried out.
 The process of dimension reduction was used to decrease the number of input variables for the predictive model.
 Having fewer input variables might lead to a simpler predictive model, which can perform better when generating predictions on new information.
-Using statistics to assess the link between the independent input components and the output variable and selecting the most important independent variables, feature selection and feature extraction were utilized to forecast the target variable.
-This technique has frequently been used in earlier public health research to identify the factors and/or predictors of different health outcomes.24,34
+To ensure that only the most essential dummy variables were included, we reduced the amount of features using RFECV.
+Since Principal Component Analysis (PCA) is not ideal for one-hot-encoded categorical features.
+Using those techniques to assess the link between the independent input components and the output variable and selecting the most important independent variables, feature selection and feature extraction was utilized to forecast the target variable.
+This technique has frequently been used in earlier public health research to identify the factors and/or predictors of different health outcomes.30,41

 Making prediction: All the aforementioned activities occur in this stage, which is the last stage in machine learning methodology.
 By using independent variables as a framework, prediction involves estimating the outcome variable.
 In this instance, modern contraceptive use was established using crucial factors that were discovered along the route.
 The best-performing classifier with a specified accuracy was used to predict whether a woman would use modern contraceptive services given various factors.
 The overall workflow of the methodology is shown below ( Figure 1).